 LinkedIn Stories were introduced in early 2020, but it’s been discontinued in some regions since October 2020.
 LinkedIn has not given an official reason for this, but it’s speculated that the Stories feature was not well received by users in certain countries.

 LinkedIn Stories allows you to share short photos, videos, and text-based updates with your network.
-They’re similar to Instagram Stories, but they’re only visible to your first-degree connections.
+They’re similar to Instagram Stories but only visible to your first-degree connections.

 But you can post similar content types to share informal behind-the-scenes updates with your network.
 Go to your profile and click on the “Share an update” box.
 From there, you can add photos, videos, and text updates.